 Ultrasonographic images of the neck can help, at times, identify a parathyroid adenoma.
 A technetium Tc 99m sestamibi scan may be more useful.
 Uptake of the radioactive tracer has the advantage of being able to pick up ectopic parathyroid tissue.

 Bone densitometry is also useful for assessing the chronicity and the severity of phosphate wasting.
 Chronic phosphate deficiencies result in significant decreases in bone density, while mild transient hypophosphatemia does not.

 Mesenchymal tumors that can cause oncogenic osteomalacia have been discovered with the use of indium In 111 octreotide scanning, CT scanning, or MRI.

 Most parathyroid lesions are adenomas.
 Occasionally, a carcinoma is found.
 Most of the tumors causing oncogenic osteomalacia are benign (eg, hemangiopericytoma).

-Medical care is highly dependent on 3 factors: cause, severity, and duration.
+Medical care for hypophosphatemia is highly dependent on three factors: cause, severity, and duration.
 Phosphate distribution varies among patients, so no formulas reliably determine the magnitude of the phosphate deficit.
 The average patient requires 1000-2000 mg (32-64 mmol) of phosphate per day for 7-10 days to replenish the body stores.

 Patients with primary hyperparathyroidism benefit from parathyroidectomy.
 For patients in whom parathyroidectomy is not feasible, treatment with the new calcium mimetic agents has shown demonstrable control of hyperparathyroidism.
 Patients with oncogenic osteomalacia are cured by excision of the tumor causing the phosphate wasting and relative vitamin D deficiency.